cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

 ## Getting Started (Non-Jailbroken)

 1. Navigate to the [TrollStore](https://github.com/opa334/TrollStore) GitHub page and follow the installation instructions for your device
-   - If "None" is listed and you cannot jailbreak or you do not have an A11- device, you will be unable to proceed further
+   - If "Not Supported" is listed and you cannot jailbreak or you do not have an A11- device, you will be unable to proceed further
 2. Once trollstore is installed, install the [TrollNonce](https://github.com/opa334/TrollNonce/releases) app through TrollStore
 3. Proceed to the next section